Plugins

 By default we assume that the cursor can paginate in both directions.
 This is not always something every

-API needs or supports, so to turn them off, you can set disableForwardPagination
+API needs or supports, so to turn them off, you can set disableForwardPagination, or disableBackwardPagination to

 Argument validation